5 tips to help you face your fears.

 In other words, fear can be eliminated through mindfulness meditation through repeated exposure to the fear and replacement with something that makes you feel safe.

-Research shows that journaling can help relieve stress and anxiety.
-The act of writing itself — even just putting words on paper — has a calming effect on the body.
+Research shows that journaling can help alleviate stress and anxiety.
+The act of writing itself — even just putting words on paper — can have a calming effect on the body.

 Adrenaline and the stress hormone cortisol are released, making the body go into survival mode.
-What happens is our heart works harder than normal, and other systems in our bodies that are not necessary for survival are shunted.
+The heart works harder than normal, and other systems in our bodies that are not necessary for survival are shunted.

-If this occurs frequently, it could interfere with your normal, daily activities.
-This can lead to more fear, and fear-related disorders such as stress, anxiety, panic, and phobias.
+If this occurs frequently, it could interfere with your normal activities, create more fear, cause the body to stress, and lead to disorders such as anxiety, panic, and phobias.

-In the absence of stressors, the body will enter a parasympathetic state.
+In the absence of fear and other emotional stressors, the body will enter a parasympathetic state.

 The parasympathetic nervous system is associated with the "rest and digest" response, which increases blood flow to the stomach and intestines.